 - How different POS systems compare, like Square vs. Shopify

 If you own a retail store, you likely need a retail POS system that offers inventory management and can connect to a bar code scanner and receipt printer.
-Our custom retail point of sale for small business, does all this and more.
+Our custom retail point of sale does all this and more.

 We also offer easy-to-use email marketing software with effective templates and sample copy to let your customers know about your sales and special promotions.

 Selling online?
 Square’s eCommerce tools come with features for payment security, risk management, and cross-product integration.
 Shoppers can save their payment info for use with future purchases and checkout faster, and an integrated POS keeps your online and in-store orders, items, and inventory in sync.